danieljakots/chownmeblog/content/getting-my-own-asn.md

 2. if wg between R3 and R1 or R2 dies.
 Traffic will flow through the remaining wg link

-The case 1 isn't actually a problem.
+Case 1 isn't actually a problem.
 Once the session with the upstream fails, it won't get the [full view](https://www.bgp.us/routing-table/full-bgp-table-benefits-and-dangers/) anymore, which means R3 won't get the full view from that router, and it will